orkhanahmadov/orkhanahmadov/README.md

 I'm active on Twitter, so you can always reach me there [@orkhanahmadov](https://twitter.com/orkhanahmadov) or you can send me an email: [orkhan@fastmail.com](mailto:orkhan@fastmail.com)

-I speak 🇺🇸 English, 🇷🇺 Русский, 🇹🇷 Türkçe, 🇦🇿 Azərbaycanca and some 🇩🇪 Deutsch.
+I speak 🇺🇸 English, 🇩🇪 Deutsch, 🇷🇺 Русский, 🇹🇷 Türkçe, 🇦🇿 Azərbaycanca.